kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 Bit#(3) upper_bits = x[3:1]; // upper_bits = 3'b101;
 ```

-Note that with bit indexing, it's generally recommended to use constants as the indices (or Integers, since they're elaborated to constants at compile-time).
+Note that with bit indexing, it's generally recommended to use constants as the indices (or `Integer`s, since they're elaborated to constants at compile-time).
 It's generally ok to extract bits with a variable, but requires more hardware.

 Some examples: